zoe-pith/pith-site/_posts/2020-03-26-set-the-mood.md

 ---
 _Written for my column_ [Supper Club _at Food & Wine Magazine_](https://www.foodandwine.com/cooking-techniques/hot-peppers-preserving-supper-club)_._

-#### An Ancient Cooking Tool Deserves Your Respect
+#### The Ancient Cooking Tool That Deserves Your Respect

 The best upgrade to your cooking routine was invented about 37,000 years ago.
-The mortar and pestle_—_an almost comically analog stone bowl and stick_—_is a timeless staple in every cuisine.
+The mortar and pestle —an almost comically analog stone bowl and stick— is a timeless staple in every cuisine.

 ![](https://imagesvc.meredithcorp.io/v3/mm/image?url=https%3A%2F%2Fstatic.onecms.io%2Fwp-content%2Fuploads%2Fsites%2F9%2F2020%2F01%2Fjonah-reider-mortar-and-pestle-FT-BLOG1219-2.jpg)Above all, using a mortar and pestle really taps into the primal joys of cooking: there’s something exhilarating, even cathartic, about furiously transforming food from one form to another with nothing but a small stone.